 Soul Calibur, developed by Namco and released in 1999, was a launch title for the Dreamcast that quickly became a system seller.
-This weapon-based 3D fighter set a new standard for fighting games with its stunning visuals and fluid animation.
+This weapon-based 3D fighter set a new standard for fighting games with its visuals and fluid animation.
+In our testing on original hardware, frame rates held steady at 60fps even during multi-character clashes that stressed earlier 3D fighters.

 - Impressive 3D graphics that showcased the Dreamcast’s capabilities